cdapio/cdap/cdap-docs/developer-guide/source/administration/production.rst

 The Standalone CDAP by default binds to the localhost address, and is not available for remote access by any outside process or application outside of the local machine.

-See the :ref:`Getting Started Guide <get-started>` and the *Cask Data Application Platform SDK* for information on how to start and manage your Standalone CDAP.
+See the :ref:`Getting Started Guide <getting-started-index>` and the *Cask Data Application Platform SDK* for information on how to start and manage your Standalone CDAP.